A one-shot overlapping Schwarz method for component-based model reduction: application to nonlinear elasticity: Analysis and interpretation for linear coercive problems

 for $k=1,2,\ldots$ and suitable choices of $\big( \mathbf{P}_{\delta}^{\rm os}, \mathbf{F}_{\delta}^{\rm os} \big)$ and $\big( \mathbf{P}_{\delta}^{\rm os2}, \mathbf{F}_{\delta}^{\rm os2} \big)$.
 On the other hand, since the problems are linear, OS2-GN reduces to a direct method and can be stated as

 for suitable choices of $\big( \mathbf{A}_{\delta}, \mathbf{F}_{\delta} \big)$.

-In \Cref{sec:tedious_proofs}, we show that the spectral radii $\rho_{\delta}^{\rm os}$ and $\rho_{\delta}^{\rm os2}$ of the transition matrices $\mathbf{P}_{\delta}^{\rm os}$ and $\mathbf{P}_{\delta}^{\rm os2}$ satisfy
+In \ref{sec:tedious_proofs}, we show that the spectral radii $\rho_{\delta}^{\rm os}$ and $\rho_{\delta}^{\rm os2}$ of the transition matrices $\mathbf{P}_{\delta}^{\rm os}$ and $\mathbf{P}_{\delta}^{\rm os2}$ satisfy

-We conclude that, for $\delta\to 0$, OS exhibits significantly faster convergence rates than OS2 based on the gradient-descent method: this observation further strengthens the importance of exploiting the least-square structure of the OS2 statement.
+As expected, OS, OS2 and OS2-GN become increasingly ill-conditioned as $\delta$ decreases to zero and do not converge for $\delta=0$; however, we observe that for small values of $\delta$ OS exhibits significantly faster convergence rates than OS2 based on the gradient-descent method: this observation further strengthens the importance of exploiting the least-square structure of the OS2 statement.